audioxide/data/README.md

   score: 7      # This is verbose and inconsistent with the totalscore above and will be better in the future
   max: 10
   fraction: 0.7
+artistMBID: 00000000-0000-0000  # A MusicBrainz ID for the artist solely discussed in this section; used by articles; optional
+albumMBID: 00000000-0000-0000   # A MusicBrainz ID for the album solely discussed in this section; used by articles; optional
 ---
 We can continue to write as many content sections as we like in either format.